Advertisement

 2. Barcelona’s Nickname is not “Barça”

-A common misconception is that the nickname for the city is “Barça” (where that ‘c’ sounds like an ‘s’).
+A common misconception is that the nickname for Barcelona is “Barça” (where that ‘c’ sounds like an ‘s’).
 That makes sense, right?
 It sounds like it would be a shortened name for the city, doesn’t it?

 In actuality, the abbreviation for the city (and the one you’ll hear locals using) is “Barna”.
 This is the abbreviation you’ll see on street signs, too, and simply comes from ripping the middle out of ‘BAR-celo-NA’.